 Another thing to consider is career growth.
-If you plan to work for a larger company, and hope to move up the ranks to a higher position, or a position of leadership, then a master’s degree will be required.
+If you plan to work for a larger company, and hope to move up the ranks to a higher position, or a position of leadership, then a master’s degree will help.
 A master’s degree will provide more in-depth instruction for the higher-level accounting skills needed for a supervisory role.

 If you hope to work for an accounting firm that serves companies with more complicated accounting needs, then a master’s degree will be beneficial.
-However, if you plan to work independently, or for a small firm that offers simple accounting services, then a bachelor’s degree may be all that you need.
+If you plan to work independently, or for a small firm that offers simple accounting services, then a bachelor’s degree may be all that you need.

 It is possible to meet these testing requirements with a bachelor’s degree plus additional coursework.
-However, many students are finding that it makes more sense to enroll in a master’s program that will meet the necessary requirements for the CPA exam.
+Many students are finding that it makes more sense to enroll in a master’s program that will meet the necessary requirements for the CPA exam.
 That way their time, effort, and money will meet the needs of the CPA requirement, as well as earning them an advanced degree.

 Some employers are more inclined to hire an accountant straight out of school if they have a master’s degree.
 This is because the new employee is ready to take the CPA exam.
 A new employee who only has a bachelor’s degree will still need to take additional coursework to meet the CPA requirement.
 An employer may be worried that the additional coursework will be a burden and distract from the new employee’s work.

 One benefit of earning a master’s degree in accounting is salary.
 Those who enter the field with a master’s degree earn more money than those with a bachelor’s degree.
 On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree.
 This is because their salary requirements will be lower.